 “I cannot begin to tell you guys how important and excellent a thing composting is,” Jakob said in a company-wide email when the program started.
 “Not only does it lessen the amount of trash we send to our jam-packed landfills – where even biodegradable waste often can’t break down (no oxygen) and instead just stays, taking up space and producing methane and C02 (both greenhouse gasses) – but it also makes use of this waste.”

 Etsy’s composting program is one more step in our efforts to walk the walk.
 We take our B Corporation certification seriously, and are always on the lookout for new ways to improve our collective carbon footprint.
 Many members of our community have long understood the power of business for good — using recycled packaging or promoting buying locally — and we can only hope to do them proud.

 It’s good for the environment, good for us (bike ride and fresh produce, anyone?), and it’s fun!
 There are several ways to get involved in composting – you could volunteer at your local farm, or buy produce from a local source that grows in composted soil.
 If you live in the US, you can participate in a regional or state composting program.
 You could encourage your workplace, school or community center to make the switch from Styrofoam plates to eco-friendly Bagasse plates.
 Or, create your own compost pile at home (and invite friends over to help out!).

 How will you get involved?

-Aleksa Brown is an associate editor at Etsy.
+Aleksa Brown is an editor and brand storyteller at Etsy.